-25. If a candidate decides to stop the examination before responding to the minimum number of questions required to make a pass/fail decision, will the candidate's score be reported as a "fail?"
+24. If a candidate decides to stop the examination before responding to the minimum number of questions required to make a pass/fail decision, will the candidate's score be reported as a "fail?"
 No. If a candidate chooses to stop the examination before answering or not responding to the minimum number of questions required to make a pass/fail decision, the examination will not be scored.
 The candidate will receive a form documenting their decision to quit the examination.
-The candidate must contact the Commission on Dietetic Registration to be reauthorized to test (see page 2, Authorization to Test).
+The candidate must contact CDR to be reauthorized to test.
 No refunds will be provided.